Art Tatum: 1927–1937

-After his arrival in New York, Tatum participated in a cutting contest at Morgan's bar in Harlem, with the established stride piano masters – Johnson, Waller, and Willie "The Lion" Smith.
+After his arrival in New York, Tatum participated in a cutting contest at Morgan's bar in Harlem with the established stride piano masters – Johnson, Waller, and Willie "The Lion" Smith.
 Standard contest pieces included Johnson's "Harlem Strut" and "Carolina Shout" and Waller's "Handful of Keys".
 Tatum played his arrangements of "Tea for Two" and "Tiger Rag".
 Reminiscing about Tatum's debut, Johnson said, "When Tatum played 'Tea for Two' that night I guess that was the first time I ever heard it really played."
-Tatum thus became the pre-eminent piano player in jazz.
-He and Waller became good friends, with similar lifestyles – both drank excessively and lived as lavishly as their incomes permitted.
+Tatum thus became the preeminent jazz pianist.
+He and Waller became good friends, with similar lifestyles: both drank excessively and lived as lavishly as their incomes permitted.

 Tatum's first solo piano job in New York was at the Onyx Club, which was later reported to have paid him "$45 a week and free whiskey".
 The Onyx was one of the first jazz clubs to open on 52nd Street, which became the city's focal point for public jazz performance for more than a decade.
-He recorded his first four released solo sides, for Brunswick Records, in March 1933: "St. Louis Blues", "Sophisticated Lady", "Tea for Two", and "Tiger Rag".
+Tatum recorded his first four released solo sides, for Brunswick Records, in March 1933: "St. Louis Blues", "Sophisticated Lady", "Tea for Two", and "Tiger Rag".
 The last of these was a minor hit, impressing the public with its startling tempo of approximately 376 (quarter note) beats per minute, and with right-hand eighth notes adding to the technical feat.

-Tatum's only known child, Orlando, was born in 1933, when Tatum was twenty-four.
+Tatum's only known child, Orlando, was born in 1933, when Tatum was 24.
 The mother was Marnette Jackson, a waitress in Toledo; the pair were not married.
 It is likely that neither parent had a major role in raising their son, who pursued a military career and died in the 1980s.

-During the hard economic times of 1934 and 1935, Tatum mostly played in clubs in Cleveland, but also recorded in New York four times in 1934 and once in the following year.
+During the hard economic times of 1934 and 1935, Tatum mostly played in clubs in Cleveland, but also recorded in New York four times in 1934 and once in 1935.
 He also performed on national radio, including for the Fleischman Hour broadcast hosted by Rudy Vallee in 1935.
-In August of the same year, he married Ruby Arnold, who was from Cleveland.
-The following month, he began a residence of about a year at the Three Deuces in Chicago, initially as a soloist and then in a quartet of alto saxophone, guitar, and drums.
+In August of that year, he married Ruby Arnold, who was from Cleveland.
+The next month, he began a residence of about a year at the Three Deuces in Chicago, initially as a soloist and then in a quartet of alto saxophone, guitar, and drums.